Patrick Mahomes’ Finacée, Brittany Matthews, Models New Clothing Line In Instagram Video

 In between shots, Matthews took some time to pet and play with her two dogs that were lying nearby.

-The post appeared to be taken in a closet of some sort, as there was an overwhelming amount of tennis shoes rested carefully on the shelves surrounding her.
+The new post appeared to be taken in a closet of some sort, as there was an overwhelming number of tennis shoes resting carefully on the white shelves surrounding her.

 Matthews’ fans wasted no time expressing their love for the new apparel she showed off.
 In under an hour, the video earned almost 100 comments from her 626,000 followers.